 j) Maintaining recognized status with the CSO.

-10.2.4 Participation in a Specific Activity or Project
+Participation in a Specific Activity or Project

-A student may be required to participate in a specific activity or project, such as public service, an alcohol and/or other drug education program, an educational class, meeting with a designated university official or other assignment.
+A student may be required to participate in a specific activity or project, such as public service, , an educational class, and/or meeting with a designated university official or other assignment.

+Restricted Access

+Students may have access to university facilities and grounds restricted for a specified period of time.
+Restricted access may include but is not limited to entry into university facilities or athletic fields, access to specific university offices, and visiting and/or living in any university housing facility.
+Students found in violation of restricted access directives may be issued a trespass citation by University Police and may be subject to further conduct action.

-10.2.5 Alcohol or Other Drug Testing and/or Evaluation
+Alcohol or Other Drug Programming, Evaluation and /or Testing

+A student may be required to participate in alcohol or other drug programming as a result of participaint in any incident involving the use or abuse of alcohol and other drugs.
 The university reserves the right to require alcohol/drug testing and/or evaluation as a condition of enrollment or continued enrollment when:

-a) A student’s behavior endangers or may endanger the safety of others, property or themselves while under the influence of alcohol/drugs, or
+a) A student’s conduct endangers or may endanger the safety of themselves,others, or property and/or

-b) When the student has had three or more separate violations involving alcohol/drugs.
-All such testing and/or evaluation shall be at the student’s expense.
-The student will be expected to sign appropriate releases to demonstrate to the university that the student is complying with any recommendations resulting from such testing and/or evaluation.
+b) A pattern of conduct has been demonstrated by a student

+Written Assignments

+Students may be required to complete written assignments as a means of reflecting and/or learning more about a particular topic.

-10.2.6 No Contact Order
+No Contact Order